 Use a small crossbody bag instead of a bigger, bulky backpack or purse.
 Keep your wallet in your front pocket if possible.
 Don't keep all your money and cards in one spot, and only carry a small amount of cash.

-With Liverpool drawing so many tourists, it is only logical that scammers will set up shop and try to get all they can before being found out.
-Stay alert and be cautious of groups of people acting odd or anyone trying to distract you, and don't leave your food or drink unattended.
+With Liverpool drawing so many tourists, stay alert and be cautious of groups of people acting odd or anyone trying to distract you, and don't leave your food or drink unattended.

 Is Liverpool safe to travel alone?